michealparks/codsworth/README.md

 Codsworth is an extremely lightweight ambient wallpaper app.

-It's perfect for an unused screen or a browser home or new tab page.
+It works well on an unused screen or as a browser homepage.

-It shows you the date, the time, the weather, and the picture of the day from wikipedia with a little blurb about it.
+It displays the date, time, weather, and wikipedia's picture of the day with a little blurb about it.

 It'll periodically update itself.

+It works offline.

-That's all.
+That's all!